arlisdodson/favorites/se-radio.md

 At that time, as a result of suffering significant brain damage, I found it very difficult to read technical papers and books.

-> An aside.
-I had lost many nouns.
-The words I had to re-learn included "fork", "spoon", and "knife" and the names of the human limbs.
-When I resumed my work as a Linux/C programmer, I had some frustrating moments attempting to *remember* those silly two-character-name command line tools.

 After many years of recovery I once again enjoy reading; I still enjoy listening to Software Engineering podcasts.